oh2aun/flashforth/PIC18/readme-pic18.txt

 FlashForth is licensed acording to the GNU General Public License

-Look in the user guide http://flashforth.sourceforge.net, and in the word list words-all.txt for further information
+Look in the user guide http://flashforth.sourceforge.net, and in the word list wordsAll.txt for further information

 REVISION HISTORY